MiladPnh/MiladPnh.github.io/README.md

 ---

 ### 📌 About Me:
+I am a third-year PhD candidate in Civil and Environmental Engineering at Politecnico di Milano, specializing in Scientific Machine Learning and Data-Driven Scientific Computing for Geo-Hydro-Chemical systems.
+My research leverages physics-informed machine learning to enhance modeling and uncertainty quantification in subsurface hydrology, bridging the gap between theoretical advancements and real-world applications.

-I am a third-year PhD candidate at the Department of Civil and Environmental Engineering at Politecnico di Milano.
-My journey began at Sharif University of Technology (SUT), leading me to the University of Arizona, and now to MIPORE research group.
-Throughout my research career, I've been fortunate to receive support from prestigious institutions like NASA and the Marie Skłodowska-Curie European Industrial Doctorate (EID) programme.
-My research intersects Probabilistic Machine Learning and Data-Driven Scientific Computing, focusing on leveraging physics-inspired machine learning methods for Geo-Hydrologic systems.
-Currently, I'm part of [REMEDI - an Innovative Training Network (ITN)](https://warwick.ac.uk/fac/sci/eng/remedi/) funded by the European Union’s Horizon 2020 program.
+My academic journey began at Sharif University of Technology (SUT), where I earned my bachelor’s degree in Civil Engineering.
+I then continued my research in Hydrometeorology at the University of Arizona, before joining the MIPORE research group at Politecnico di Milano.
+Along the way, I have been fortunate to receive funding from NASA and the prestigious Marie Skłodowska-Curie European Industrial Doctorate (EID) programme, recognizing the impact of my work at the intersection of computational science and engineering.

+Currently, I am part of [REMEDI - an Innovative Training Network (ITN)](https://warwick.ac.uk/fac/sci/eng/remedi/), an EU-funded Innovative Training Network (ITN) under Horizon 2020, where I collaborate with both academic institutions and industry partners to develop cutting-edge methodologies for environmental and geoscience applications.
+My work focuses on integrating uncertainty-aware, physics-based AI models with real-world data, aiming to advance sustainable decision-making in environmental engineering and risk assessment.

+I am always eager to connect with researchers, industry professionals, and organizations looking to explore the transformative potential of AI-driven modeling in engineering and the environmental sciences.
+Let’s discuss how data-driven insights and physics-inspired AI can drive innovation in your field.

 ### 💼 What I'm working on:
 - 🔭 PhD research on leveraging physics-inspired machine learning methods for Geo-Hydrologic dynamical systems.